mahdi-mk/laravel-blog/README.md

 ## Features
 1. Anyone can register and login.
 2. Each user has a profile.
-3. Users can add articles.
+3. Users can add articles, edit and delete.
 4. Event and listeners.
-5. Send E-mail to the users whene they create new articles.
+5. Send E-mail to the users whene they create, delete or update their articles.
 6. Each user has roles and abilities.
-7. You can only edit and delete your own articles.
+7. You can only edit and delete your own articles so everything is protected.
 8. All articles are categorized.
 9. Many-to-Many relationship between articles and categories.
-10. TinyMCE Editor for beatiful article content.
+10. TinyMCE Editor for beatiful article's content.
 11. Bootstrap templates with some custom styles.
 12. Dahboard for admin.

-## Routes Pattern
-### Article
-- Show: `/articles/article_id/title`
-- Edit: `/articles/article_id/edit`

-### Profile
-- Profile: `/profile/user_id/username/`

-### Category
-- Show: `/categories/category_id/category_name`

 ## Roles and abilities
 Role | Ability